- A. Matthew Ashley

-- Represented the producers and distributors of daytime television series against allegations by a putative class of musical composition and sound recording owners that plaintiffs' copyrighted musical compositions and sound recordings had been synchronized and reproduced in those series without appropriate licenses and seeking statutory damages.
+- Represented the producers and distributors of a daytime television series against allegations by a putative class of musical composition and sound recording owners that plaintiffs' copyrighted musical compositions and sound recordings had been synchronized and reproduced in those series without appropriate licenses and seeking statutory damages.
 Irell successfully negotiated a favorable global settlement of all claims against the defendants.

 Other representative class action matters:

 - Successfully defended Hulu LLC in consolidated putative class action cases involving the Video Privacy Protection Act and related privacy statutes, based on the allegation that the defendant knowingly disclosed personally identifiable information about its users.
 Irell defeated class certification and obtained summary judgment on liability.

 - Currently representing a large motion picture studio in connection with a class action lawsuit challenging the method and manner in which studios accounted for home-video royalties to profit participants over the course of several decades.